jullienl/HPE-Compute-Ops-Management/README.md

 # HPE Compute Ops Management Scripts, Playbooks and Postman collections

-This repository stores PowerShell scripts, Ansible playbooks and more for HPE Compute Ops Management.
+This repository will store PowerShell scripts, Ansible playbooks and more for HPE Greenlake for Compute Ops Management.

 Information and requirements are listed in the comment section of each scripts/playbooks.

-My Postman collection of executable API requests for HPE Greenlake for Compute Ops Management API can be found [HERE](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-10c5377d-892b-4612-9e81-23d75d6c2f0d?ctx=documentation)
+My Postman collection of executable API requests for Compute Ops Management API can be found [HERE](https://www.postman.com/jullienl/workspace/lionel-jullien-s-public-workspace/collection/991177-10c5377d-892b-4612-9e81-23d75d6c2f0d?ctx=documentation)

 For more information about the HPE Greenlake for Compute Ops Management API, see: